 Questions About Diversity

-- Is Abilene Christian supporting learners from all income backgrounds?
+- How is Abilene Christian doing at supporting and attracting students from all economic backgrounds?

-Schools with otherwise excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as economic backgrounds.
-Get a better idea of how Abilene Christian supports low-income students by visiting the Financial Aid Page.
+Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the income levels of their students.
+To get a better idea of how Abilene Christian is supporting low-income students check the Financial Aid Page.

 - Is Diversity Important to Abilene Christian?

 The college years provide a unique opportunity for students to have direct exposure to other backgrounds and cultures.
 Students should look for a college administration that is not only encouraging diversity institutionally, but also fostering a climate where students can exchange differing perspectives and ideas in meaningful and positive ways.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|

 |Request Info||Purdue University Building on Purdue’s mission to provide greater access to affordable, world-class education, Purdue University Global delivers a fully personalized online experience that’s tailored to working adults.
 By opening the doors to adults who need flexibility to fit learning into their busy lives, we make it possible to achieve a high-quality education from the prestigious Purdue University system—completely online.
 Learn More >|